Linyxus/constr-dot-calculus/README.md

-# constr-dot-calculus
+# DOT Calculus with Constraints
- DOT calculus enhanced with constraints.
+ Soundness proof for DOT calculus enhanced with constraints.